bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-I could go in here and I could start adding tabindex=\"0\" to all of my images.
+I could go in here and I could start adding tabindex=&quot;0&quot; to all of my images.
 In this case, I would only have to do it for three.
 But imagine instead that I had something like 20 images or 40 images, it would be a real pain to have to go in there and add that to each one.
-So, I\'m going to go back to my JavaScript.
-Let\'s add two more lines of code here.
+So, I&apos;m going to go back to my JavaScript.
+Let&apos;s add two more lines of code here.
 What I can do is I can say, **currentImages**.
-Instead of the source, I\'m going to use a new function called **setAttribute()**.
-I\'m going to say, let\'s set the \"tabindex\" equal to 0.
-I\'m going to save this.
+Instead of the source, I&apos;m going to use a new function called **setAttribute()**.
+I&apos;m going to say, let&apos;s set the &quot;tabindex&quot; equal to 0.
+I&apos;m going to save this.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 262.
 (155) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->